Tips to stop snoring

 Oniris Mandibular Advancement Device | Intus Healthcare

-The Oniris MAD is a clinically-proven anti-snoring device, it is the leading off-the-shelf mandibular device.
+The Oniris Mandibular Advancement Device (MAD) is a clinically-proven anti-snoring device, it is the leading off-the-shelf mandibular device.
 It is the only self-adjustable anti-snoring device that’s effectiveness has been assessed and proven to work by hospitals and sleep clinics.
-The easy-to-use device provides an impression equivalent to laboratory produced mouthpieces.
+The easy-to-use device provides an impression equivalent to laboratory produced mouthpieces and is designed to bring your lower jaw forward when sleeping.
 A clinical study showed 94% of users to be satisfied with the device.

 Do anti-snoring devices work for Sleep Apnoea?